 Financial Settlements In Divorce

-There are a number of ways of reaching a settlement with regard to how marital assets are to be split.
+There are a number of ways of reaching a settlement with regard to how assets are to be split upon the breakdown of a marriage or civil partnership.
 One option is mediation (where a neutral third party will offer suggestions for settlement), which can sometimes be the quickest route to achieving a settlement.
 Another option is for the parties to agree to fully disclose their financial circumstances so that each can receive specific legal advice prior to voluntary negotiations.

-In some instances it is necessary to issue court proceedings by way of an application for a financial order, although the court will always encourage the parties to endeavour to reach an agreement and therefore save on costs.
+In some instances, it is necessary to issue court proceedings by way of an application for a financial order, although the court will always encourage the parties to reach an agreement and therefore save on costs.

 In exercising its powers, the court has an obligation to consider whether to bring about a ‘clean break’ between the parties as soon as is reasonably possible.